GregKaighin/bedfordshire-bicycle-club/README.md

 * During the testing process, I noticed that the Waypoint Input Fields were not centered correctly on the Moto G6 phone.
 They appear to display as expected on all other devices tested.
 See the screenshot below:

 ![Waypoint Fields Not centered](assets/img/documentation/waypoints-motog6.png)

+#### Features for Future Releases

+* Make the 'Start', 'End' and 'Waypoint' input fields of the Route Planner be updated when the markers or route directions are dragged.

 ## Validation
 * [W3C Markup Validation](https://validator.w3.org/#validate_by_uri) was used to validate the code in each HTML file.